catmaid/CATMAID/API_CHANGELOG.md

   Get a list of transaction objects, ordered by time (latest first).
 A sub-range can be specified optionally.

+- `GET /{project_id}}/transactions/location`
+  Get a location representing the change in a given transaction.
+Returns error if no location was found.

 ### Modifications

 - `GET /projects/`: